okdev99/booksuck/README.md

 BookSuck 1.3 (11.06.2022)
 - User can now choose to use chapter title as filename or inputted book name
-- Handling of <span> tags has been added
+- Handling of "<span>" tags has been added

 BookSuck 1.2 (10.06.2022)
-- Handling of <em> tags has been added
+- Handling of "<em>" tags has been added
 - Program reads the chapter title and uses it to name its output file
 - Rudimentary error correction has been added